JosephLai241/URS/README.md

 *Section coming soon!*

-# Releases
-- **May 25, 2019** Universal Reddit Scraper 1.0.
-Does not include CLI support.
-- **July 29, 2019:** Universal Reddit Scraper 2.0.
-Now includes CLI support!
-- **TBD:** Universal Reddit Scraper 3.0.
-Now includes support for exporting to JSON, scraping Redditors as well as comments on posts.
-Coming soon!

 # How to get Reddit API Credentials

 First, create your own Reddit account and then head over to [Reddit's apps page](https://old.reddit.com/prefs/apps).